ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 This guide solves the previous points as follows.

 - **Database**\
-  [Ghost's documentation indicates](https://docs.ghost.org/install/ubuntu) using [MySQL](https://www.mysql.com/) as database, but this guide will use the compatible alternative [MariaDB](https://mariadb.org/) instead with its data saved in a local SSD storage drive.
+  [Ghost's documentation specifies](https://docs.ghost.org/install/ubuntu) [MySQL](https://www.mysql.com/) as the database of choice, but this guide will use instead the compatible alternative [MariaDB](https://mariadb.org/) with its data saved in a local SSD storage drive.

 - **Cache server**\
   Ghost can work with [Redis](https://redis.io/), but this guide rather opts for the compatible alternative [Valkey](https://valkey.io/) configured to have data persistence on a local SSD storage drive.